Article 1: Definition

 Article 7: General Assembly

-7.1 The General Assembly is the sovereign authority of the EFPM.
+7.1.
+The General Assembly is the sovereign authority of the EFPM.
 It is made up of delegates appointed officially by all EFPM members and is held once a year.

 - the Minutes of the previous General Assembly,